 The 'invention' of structural hunger has brought an old and a new perspective into the contemporary famine debate.
 The first one tries to re-edify Malthus by arguing that world population growth will outstrip food supplies.
-This question has been pending since the middle of the 20th century, with peaks in 'the doomsday debates' just after the Second World War, in the late 1960s and early 1970s, and in the early 21st century (Grigg 1985; Linner 2003, 199-209).
-The standard policy answer, endorsed by the expanding agribusiness, has been new 'green revolutions', an increased caloric output per capita.
-Nowadays, biotechnological innovations such as GMCs are at the centre of the debate, often with little reference to the broader question of the division of knowledge, assets and wealth.
+This question has been pending since the middle of the twentieth century, with peaks in 'the doomsday debates' just after the Second World War, in the late 1960s and early 1970s, and in the early twenty-first century (Grigg 1985, Linner 2003, 199-209).
+The standard policy answer, endorsed by the expanding agribusiness, has been new 'green revolutions', an increased caloric output per capita.9 Nowadays, biotechnological innovations such as genetically modified crops are at the centre of the debate, often with little reference to the broader question of the division of knowledge, assets and wealth.

 The second, largely opposite argument points at the oblique relationship within the global food system.
-By analysing 'Victorian famines' (the three global subsistence crises in the last quarter of the 19th century), Mike Davis attached great weight to the increasing development arrears in the periphery of 'a London-centred world economy' (Davis 2001, 6-7).
+By analysing 'Victorian famines' (the three global subsistence crises in the last quarter of the nineteenth century), Mike Davis attached great weight to the increasing development arrears in the periphery of 'a London-centred world economy' (Davis 2001, 6-7).
 By placing famine in a broader perspective of societal changes and global food security, the very character and perception of the concept changed.
-From 'an endemic disease in peasant societies' (Arnold), 'incorporated into man's biological regime' (Braudel), and 'the very badge of civilisation' (Manning), famine and hunger have shifted to powerful weapons in the ideological debate about the contemporary society (Arnold 1988, 50; Braudel 2002, 73; Manning 2004, 69).
-As Vernon demonstrated, Imperial Britain played a formative role in the changing meaning of hunger.
-Although it had rid itself of large-scale subsistence crises,
+From 'an endemic disease in peasant societies' (Arnold 1988, 50), 'incorporated into man's biological regime' (Braudel 2002, 73), and 'the very badge of civilization' (Manning 2004, 69), famine and hunger have shifted to powerful weapons in the ideological debate about the contemporary society.
+As Vernon demonstrated, Imperial Britain played a formative role in the changing meaning of

-&lt;sup>7 The criminalisation of famine proposes political responsibility as the prime and sometimes only cause: Edkins 2007; de Waal 1997, 1-6, 213-221; Plümper and Neumayer 2009.
+7The criminalisation of famine proposes political responsibility as the prime and sometimes only cause: Edkins (2007), de Waal (1997, 1-6, 213-21), Plümper and Neumayer (2009).

-&lt;sup>8 'The persistence of hunger in many countries in the contemporary world is related not merely to a general lack of affluence, but also to substantial -often extreme- inequalities within society' (Id, 8).
+8 The persistence of hunger in many countries in the contemporary world is related not merely to a general lack of affluence, but also to substantial - often extreme - inequalities within society' (Sen and Drèze 1991, 8).

-&lt;sup>9 In the South the so-called 'green revolutions' promoted the extensive industrial farming of a small number of mass crops: wheat, corn, rice, soy, sometimes called the crops of the poor and the livestock.
+9In the South the so-called 'Green Revolutions' promoted the extensive industrial farming of a small number of mass crops: wheat, corn, rice, and soy, sometimes called the crops of the poor and the livestock.

-hunger remained endemic both within Britain's working classes and throughout its expanding empire (Vernon 2007, 2-3).
+hunger.
+Although it had rid itself of large-scale subsistence crises, hunger remained endemic both within Britain's working classes and throughout its expanding empire (Vernon 2007, 2-3).
 One of the most compelling paradigms to understanding agrarian change within a macro-historical perspective is the concept of (successive) food regimes (Friedmann and McMichael 1989).
 By historicizing the global food system, the concept reflects periodic shifts in hegemonic regimes of agricultural production and exchange.
-According to Philip McMichael 'food regime analysis brings a structured perspective to the understanding of agriculture and food's role in capital accumulation across time and place' (McMichael 2009, 140).
-Neoliberal globalization since the late 1970s created a new neoliberal 'corporate food regime, centred on the political elimination of barriers to capital in social and natural relations' (McMichael 2004, 4).
+According to Philip McMichael (2009, 140), 'food regime analysis brings a structured perspective to the understanding of agriculture and food's role in capital accumulation across time and place'.
+Neoliberal globalization since the late 1970s created a new neoliberal corporate food regime, 'centred on the political elimination of barriers to capital in social and natural relations' (see McMichael 2009).
 The deficiencies in this neoliberal food system have energized the food regime perspective for some years now, renewing the search for a more contingent, historically contextual understanding of world agriculture (Campbell and Dixon 2009).
-Central in the food regime perspective became the questions of social and ecological sustainability and legitimacy (Araghi 2003; Campbell 2009).
+Central in the food regime perspective became the questions of social and ecological sustainability and legitimacy (Araghi 2003, Campbell 2009).